Watch Dogs E3 2013 Preview – Unleash Your Inner Mercenary Hacker

 Watch_Dogs – Ubisoft

-The demo goes on to demonstrate how by using the phone lines and infrastructure of the city, Aiden can go through the net and into someone’s home to steal bank data.
-It makes for a great way to get money in the world, but as it was demonstrated by doing so you could be harming innocent people.
-In the case of the E3 demo, a single mother.
-Beyond this, it also showed how people in the world even, the shop keeps, can recognize you and will call the cops.
-It has not been outlined yet how this will work in the full game, as everyone calling the cops the minute they see you could get very frustrating.
+The Watch Dogs demo demonstrates how Aiden can use the city’s phone lines and infrastructure to hack into someone’s home and steal bank data.
+This provides a compelling way to earn money in the game world, but as shown in the E3 demo, doing so can harm innocent people—in this case, a single mother.
+Additionally, the demo showcased how people in the world, including shopkeepers, can recognize you and call the cops.
+It’s unclear how this mechanic will work in the full game, as having everyone call the cops the moment they see you could become frustrating.

-The last section of the demo showed the multiplayer aspects of the game.
-Similar to the way Dark Souls works, players can invade your game and hack you.
-This is stopped by investigating the people around a given area until you discover the hacker.
-Once you do this the choice is there to chase them down and eliminate them from your game.
-It is also possible to invade their game using a similar manner.
+The last section of the Watch Dogs demo highlighted the game’s multiplayer aspects.
+Like Dark Souls, players can invade and hack into your game.
+This can be countered by investigating the people around a given area until you identify the hacker.
+Once discovered, you can chase them down and eliminate them from your game.
+It’s also possible to invade their game in a similar fashion.

-From what was shown Watch_Dogs seems to be a well-executed and inventive open world action game that stands right next to Assassin’s Creed at the top of the genre.
-It has yet to be seen how all the ideas presented will work in practice, yet from what I was shown I am optimistic.
-Watch_Dogs will be hitting shelves November 19th and CGM will have your review close to launch.
+From what was shown, Watch Dogs seems to be a well-executed and inventive open-world action game that stands alongside Assassin’s Creed at the top of the genre.
+While it remains to be seen how all the ideas presented will work in practice, based on what I saw, I am optimistic.
+Watch Dogs will be hitting shelves on November 19, and CGM will have your review close to launch.

 Brendan Frye